🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 It’s important to know, though, that any change in a security’s value versus its purchase price is considered an unrealized gain or loss until you sell it.

 Once you sell a stock that has appreciated in value, you’ve realized that gain.
-The same idea applies when a stock loses value: it’s considered an unrealized loss until you sell it.
+The same idea applies when a stock loses value: it becomes a realized loss once you sell it.
 Keeping these differences in mind is essential as they have significant tax implications.

 How Unrealized Gains and Losses Work

 When an investor cashes out a stock or other asset that has gained or lost value, the investor makes or loses money.
 In the case of a gain, the investor may owe capital gains tax on the windfall.
-Investors owe short-term capital gains tax on profits from the sale of a stock they’ve held for less than a year; they would owe long-term capital gains if they’ve held the stock for a year or more.
+Investors owe short-term capital gains tax on profits from the sale of a stock they’ve held for one year or less; they would owe long-term capital gains if they’ve held the stock for more than a year.

 Generally, investors hold on to unrealized gains when they feel the asset will continue to increase in value, known as capital appreciation.
 Otherwise, they would choose to sell and take the profits.
 But investors may also choose to hold onto stocks that have gone up in value because they want to wait to pay the capital gains taxes.